ariakit/ariakit/docs/contents/state.md

 <Example />
 ```

-As a convenience, `reas` provides state enhancers so you don't need to worry about it.
-Here's the same as above but using `withHiddenState` (refresh the page if you have already pressed esc):
+As a convenience, `reas` provides state components so you don't need to worry about it.
+Here's the same as above but using `Hidden.State` (refresh the page if you have already pressed esc):
 ```jsx { "showCode": true }
 const { Hidden } = require('reas');